dotnet/docs-aspire/docs/caching/stackexchange-redis-distributed-caching-component.md

 ## Example usage

-In the _Program.cs_ file of your component consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireRedisDistributedCacheExtensions.AddRedisDistributedCache%2A> extension to register the required services for distributed caching and add a <xref:Microsoft.Extensions.Caching.Distributed.IDistributedCache> for use via the dependency injection container.
+In the _Program.cs_ file of your component-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireRedisDistributedCacheExtensions.AddRedisDistributedCache%2A> extension to register the required services for distributed caching and add a <xref:Microsoft.Extensions.Caching.Distributed.IDistributedCache> for use via the dependency injection container.

 ```csharp
 builder.AddRedisDistributedCache("cache");